Fadouchi/autoprocess/README.md

 Donate to bitcoin address 12MtDHm5hSMn4QW5UzQUfCwHqLTKZFsBMX

 Need assistance to implement this awesome module in your webshop?
 Contact michael( a )hjulskov.dk (i always charge per hour! never fixed price!)

+This module is meant for experienced prestashop developers to implement in big webshops with many orders.
+Do not implement in your Prestashop if you are a newbie prestashop developer.
+There are some examples of functions to take care of various tasks in autoprocess.php file, please only use those fuction only for inspiration.